-HOOSICK FALLS, NY
+Hoosick Falls, NY

-From 1986 to 1996, Allied Signal Laminate Systems Inc., a company affiliated with Allied Signal, now Honeywell, operated a coating business in Hoosick Falls.
+From 1986 to 1996, Allied Signal Laminate Systems Inc., a company affiliated with AlliedSignal, now Honeywell, operated a coating business in Hoosick Falls.
 After selling the business (now operated by Saint-Gobain Performance Plastics), AlliedSignal conducted environmental investigations and received "No Further Action" letters from NYSDEC.

 Almost two decades later, Honeywell first learned that PFOA (perfluorooctanoic acid) had been detected in the Hoosick Falls municipal water system.
-The Company voluntarily reached out to the New York State Department of Health to offer assistance, cooperation, and support.
+The company voluntarily reached out to the New York State Department of Health to offer assistance, cooperation, and support.
 In June 2016, Honeywell voluntarily entered into two Consent Orders with state regulators related to PFOA issues in Hoosick Falls.
 Hoosick Falls is the only place where Honeywell is currently responsible for environmental remediation concerning PFOA or PFOS (Per- and Polyfluoroalkyl Substances).

 Our investigations of groundwater, soil, sediment, and surface water began in July 2016.
 Using cutting-edge science and engineering, we continue to work collaboratively and transparently under the supervision of state and federal agencies to conduct environmental investigations, construct interim remedies, and implement cleanup plans.

-PFOA has not been detected in the Village's municipal water supply since March 2016 as a result of Honeywell's and Saint-Gobain's funding of interim and full-capacity water treatment systems.
-In March 2024, New York State Governor Kathy Hochul announced that construction would soon begin on a new municipal water supply for Hoosick Falls.
-Honeywell and Saint-Gobain will fund and build the project.
+No PFOA has been detected in the Village's municipal water supply since March 2016 as a result of Honeywell's and Saint-Gobain's funding of interim and full-capacity water treatment systems.